SebTota/Note/README.md

 application.
 Modifications were made to certain assets, so the GitHub repositories are also linked with each asset.

-Thank you to
-individuals/groups/organizations that contributed to the following:
+Thank you to individuals/groups/organizations that contributed to the assets/application listed below.

 ### Quill - Rich Text Editor
 [GitHub Repo]('https://github.com/quilljs/quill')